namtoki/English/wordlist.md

 injure:                             The runner was badly injured when he fell on a steep slope and hit a tree.
 inn:                                The owner of the inn was napping in his favorite chair by the fireplace.
 innocent:                           The judge declared the suspect innocent of murder.
+innovation:                         Everyone in the forum assumed the new ecosystem would bring innovation.
 inspire:                            His design was inspired by the posters of the famous artist. institute*(set up, establish):      He instituted a fund to protect wildlife in Alaska.
 instruct:                           Car dealers should instruct their customers in the proper use of their car. insult*(throw shade at):            He insulted her by saying that her behavior at the party was childish. interfere (distract, disturb):      We could've reached the settlement if he hadn't interfered in the negotiation.
 interior:                           The interior of this house resembles our old house.
+interpreter:                        The interpreter underlined the words on the certificate for which she didn't know the definition.
 invade:                             In ancient times when armies invaded other lands, they showed no mercy toward the native people.
 invention:                          Most people associate Edison with the electrical inventions.
 invest:                             Nowadays, major companies are afraid to invest in new business ventures.